Electric motorsport: Rallycross

 Because of the short races, and focus on acceleration, rallycross is well suited for electric vehicles.
 Several electric rallycross series exist already or are planned:

 World Rallycross (World RX)

 Since the 2022 season, the FIA World Rallycross Championship top category "World RX" uses the fully electric class RX1e.
 All cars in this new class are based on the same powertrain developed by Kreisel Electric.

 A second-tier electric support series to the World Rallycross Championship is RX2e.
 The first season of six races was held alongside the 2021 WorldRX season.
 It uses a spec car developed by QEV Technologies and Swedish rallycross team Olsbergs MSE.

 Projekt E was an electric support series during the 2020 World Rallycross season., but due to the COVID-19 only two rounds were contested.
 No further races have been held since then.

 Nitro Rallycross

-Since the 2022–23 season, the main Nitro Rallycross category is electric.
-The car, designated FC1-X, has been developed by QEV Technologies and Olsbergs MSE.
+During the last two season of Nitro Rallycross, the main category was electric.
+The car, designated FC1-X, was developed by QEV Technologies and Olsbergs MSE.